You deserve better

 The one-way airflow of the mask, which keeps your exhale isolated from your eyes and your inhale, ensures that the moisture from your breath does not fog up the clear part of the mask, plus your every inhale provides fresh air.

-Note that if you get the inside of the mask wet (eg; by sweating), some fogging can occur.
+Note that if you get the inside of the mask wet (eg; by sweating), or move between hot and cold environments, some fogging can occur.

 How long can you wear it for?